|SUBJECT:||SURVEILLANCE AND MONITORING TECHNOLOGY|

 RATIONALE: Oakland University (“University”) is committed to enhancing the campus quality of life by integrating the best security practices with state-of-the-art technology.

-The purpose of Surveillance Monitoring or Recording of University Facilities, as those terms are defined below, is to deter crime and to assist the Oakland University Police Department (“OUPD”) and the University in protecting the safety and property of the University community.
-The purpose of the policy is to regulate the use of Surveillance Cameras, as defined below, and Surveillance Monitoringor Recording to protect the legal and privacy interests of the University and the University
+The purpose of Surveillance Monitoring or Recording of University Facilities, as those terms are defined below, is to deter crime and to assist the Oakland University Police Department (OUPD) and the University in protecting the safety and property of the University community.
+The purpose of the policy is to regulate the use of Surveillance Devices and Surveillance Monitoring or Recording to protect the legal and privacy interests of the University and the University community.

-POLICY: The University’s use of Surveillance Cameras for Surveillance Monitoring or Recording must be in a professional, ethical, and legal manner.
-Surveillance Cameras will only be installed with the advance approval of the President or appropriate University Vice President and the Surveillance Review Panel formed under section VI of this policy (“Panel”).
+POLICY: The University’s use of Surveillance Devices for Surveillance Monitoring or Recording will be performed in a professional, ethical, and legal manner.
+Surveillance Devices will only be installed with the advance approval of the President or appropriate University Vice President, and the Surveillance Review Panel formed under section VI of this policy (Panel).
 Only authorized personnel, as determined by the President or appropriate University Vice President and the Panel, will be involved in, or have access to, Surveillance Monitoring or Recording results.

-Surveillance Camera: Means any item, system, camera, technology device, communications device, or process, used alone or in conjunction with a network, for the purpose of gathering, monitoring, recording or storing an image or images of University Facilities and/or people in University Facilities.
+Surveillance Device: Means any item, system, camera, technology device, communications device, or process - used alone or in conjunction with a network - for the purpose of gathering, monitoring, recording or storing an image or images of University Facilities and/or people in University Facilities or location based data.

-Images captured by Surveillance Cameras may be real-time or preserved for review at a later date.
+Images captured by Surveillance Devices may be real-time or preserved for review at a later date.
 Such devices may include, but are not limited to, the following:

 - Close circuit television